Table of Contents

 12. To decrease the weight of concrete per cubic meter.

-13. To produce coloured concrete or mortar for coloured surfaces.
+13. To produce colored concrete or mortar for colored surfaces.

-14. To produce concrete of fungicidal, germicidal and insecticidal properties.
+14. To produce concrete with fungicidal, germicidal, and insecticidal properties.

 15. To strengthen the bond between new and old concrete surfaces.

-There are 7 types of concrete admixtures that are commonly used:
+There are 12 types of concrete admixtures that are commonly used in the construction field as follows:

 a.
 Air- entraining agents: